mosip/documentation/docs/ABIS-APIs.md

     ]
     "analytics": {
       //This is a optional section
-      //Data in this section can be agreed upon between the MOSIP adoptor and the ABIS }
+      //Data in this section can be agreed upon between the MOSIP adopter and the ABIS Provider }
   }
 }